Artezio/SURVEYBUILDER/demo-app/README.md

 &nbsp;
 # Usage
-Make sure you have installed all dependencies, if not run following:
+Make sure you have installed all dependencies, if not run following in the root directory (art-forms/):
+>$ yarn

+Run same command in art-forms/demo-app/ to install dependencies for demo-app:
 >$ yarn

 To run app, type following in the current directory(art-forms/packages/demo-app/):
 >$ yarn start